StevenDs233/moMERNt/README.md

 3. Work on the local branch using your favorite editor/IDE!
 4. Push to remote branch and open a PR when you finish (or just want some review)
 - `git push origin <your-name>/<the-thing-you-want-to-work-on>`
-- Go to Github and open a Pull Request (PR for short) for merging your branch to `main`. ([What is a Pull Request?](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests))
+- Go to GitHub and open a Pull Request (PR for short) for merging your branch to `main`. ([What is a Pull Request?](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests))
 - Move your Trello card to "in review".
 5. Address any comments in the PR and merge to `main` if your PR is approved.
 Use "squash and merge" if your commit history is long and unclean ([More about this](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/about-pull-request-merges)).
 Move your Trello card to "merged to main".
 6. Test your changes on the `main` branch.
 Then move your Trello card to "done".